 Most Represented Charges.
 In addition to investigating VFOs, we looked at temporal trends in the percentage of the prison population convicted with a top charge of murder or related homicide offenses, drug felonies, sex offenses, weapons and firearms offenses, assault, robbery, burglary, and grand larceny (Figure 5).
 The percentage of the prison population convicted of drug felonies decreased significantly (from 29% to 14%) since 2008.
-Presumably, this shift at least in part reflects the effects of Rockefeller drug law reforms enacted in 2009, which two separate studies each linked to increased drug treatment in such cases.
-On the other hand, homicides and weapons/firearms charges increased their share of the prison population from 17% to 25% and 5% to 14% since 2008, respectively.
+Presumably, this shift at least in part reflects the effects of Rockefeller drug law reforms enacted in 2009, which two separate studies each linked to increased access to drug treatment in such cases.
+On the other hand, certain violent felony offenses like homicides and weapons/firearms charges increased their share of the prison population from 17% to 25% and 5% to 14% since 2008, respectively.
+We believe these trends are a driving factor to the increase in the percentage of the prison population convicted of violent felony offenses mentioned in the previous section.

 Gender.
-The vast majority (96%) of the prison population identified as male.
+The vast majority (96%) of the prison population identified as men.
 The composition of the State's prison population by gender has changed minimally over the past 15 years.
-In 2008, 5% of the prison population identified as female while 4% identified as female in 2023.
+In 2008, 5% of the prison population identified as women while 4% identified as women in 2023.